 The amount of waste produced in north London over the past three years has been going down.
 This is great news but there is still a lot of work that needs to be done to reach our targets.
 With your help we plan to reduce rubbish in north London by up to 80,000 tonnes.

 While recycling is a fantastic way to turn our rubbish into something useful, preventing waste is even better.
-If we reduce the amount that we produce in the first place and reuse things for a second time, we also avoid the industrial processes involved in recycling, and help reduce our carbon footprint.
+If we reduce the amount that we produce in the first place and reuse things for a second time, we also avoid the industrial processes involved in recycling.

 You can find out more about our strategies to reduce waste and increase recycling on our sister website, nlwa.gov.uk.